Meet Our Team

 After moving to Appleton, WI, she succumbed to Tracy Wirtanen’s siren song and was recruited to run for the county board and then drawn into various writing projects on behalf of Littlest Tumor Foundation.

-Currently Katrin divides her time between LTF’s advocacy efforts, endless Public Safety subcommittees, cooking, gardening, her husband, Rodger, and three cats with big personalities and even bigger hairballs.
+Currently Katrin divides her time between LTF’s advocacy efforts, endless Public Safety subcommittees, cooking, gardening, her husband, Rodger, and four cats with big personalities and even bigger hairballs.

 Jolene Morgan–Ducat-I have been involved with the Littlest Tumor Foundation since the very beginning; it has helped me to learn so much about Neurofibromatosis, the impact it has on the families, the need for advocacy and, most importantly, about myself.